avasch/MathWorks-Group-3-Project/README.md

 # MathWorks-Group-3-Project
 In this project, we created an optimized drone frame using the principles of statics and physics.
 Our drone is a carbon fiber quadcopter (4 motors) with four arms and a central body for storing a battery and circuitry.

 We began by coming up with some rough design ideas.
 CAD software was used to create 3D models for better visualization (created by Ava).
-Of the designs created, we collectively decided on proceeding with this one:
+Of the designs created, we collectively decided to proceed with this one:

 <img width="470" height="350" alt="InitialDrone3" src="https://github.com/user-attachments/assets/4bf19aa3-45e4-41e9-b287-9eadbf4f0c67" />